Did Shepard Smith’s Report Show How Trump Got It Right? [Opinion]

 — Blue Collar News (@BlueCollarNews_) August 17, 2017

 During the early reports on Spain’s terrorist attack, contrasting reports were coming in.
 The person whose picture was plastered all over the news may or may not have been the one involved, reports Newsmax.
-At one point he was deemed the driver of the van, later he wasn’t.
+At one point he was deemed the driver of the van, but later he wasn’t.

 Even later than that, the man in the picture was thought to be the brother of one of the people involved in this attack.
 He was also thought to be a victim of a stolen ID, which may have been taken by his brother to rent the van.
 Nothing was deemed as official, but instead of saying there’s confusion in the reports, Shepard Smith appeared to report on a few of the things that were later reported differently.

-When Smith found out about the man who showed up at a police station reporting his identification stolen, he said, “He’s gone to the police station and reported the theft of his documentation.
-He then said,

-“Turns out, whoever the suspect is may have stolen his documents.
+When Smith found out about the man who showed up at a police station reporting his identification stolen, he said, “He’s gone to the police station and reported the theft of his documentation.”
+He then said, “Turns out, whoever the suspect is may have stolen his documents.
 This may not be the suspect at all.
 We’re waiting for clarification on this from the local authorities.”

 All this confusion around the Barcelona terrorist attack speaks well to Trump’s recent statement about not reporting things until he gets the facts correct.
 Trump was caught in a firestorm for not coming out and condemning people on one side of the Charlottesville violence during a protest.

-As The Washington Times reports, Trump defended being cautious about condemning anyone until all the facts were in.
+As the Washington Times reports, Trump defended being cautious about condemning anyone until all the facts were in.
 Trump made this statement,

 “I wanted to make sure, unlike most politicians, that what I said was correct,” the president said, “Unlike the media before I make a statement, I like to know the facts.”